jj5/kickass-crypto/README.md

 This library is a server-side component.
 We don't support encrypting data client-side in web browsers.

+## Telemetry

+This library collects some basic telemetry:

+* counters: how many times certain key functions have been called
+* classes: how many times certain key classes have been constructed
+* lengths: data lengths of successfully generated ciphertext

+Call `KickassCrypto::GetTelemetry()` to get the telemetry and `KickassCrypto::ReportTelemetry()` to report it.

 ## How the unit tests work